noorykim/R-samurai/README.md

 ## Example

 Below is a forest plot for the dataset _greentea_ (included with this R package) which includes 14 studies registered with  [clinicaltrials.gov](clinicaltrials.gov).
-Of these, 11 were published and 3 were unpublished (as of mid 2013).
-All 3 unpublished studies were assigned ‘negative’ outcomes.
+Of these, 11 were denoted as 'published' and the other 3 as 'unpublished' (for the purposes of demonstration).
+All 3 'unpublished' studies were assigned ‘negative’ outcomes.

 ![](images/greentea_meta.jpg)